linkdevelopment/CircleProgress_Android/README.md

   progressCircular.setOuterStrokeWidth(5)
 ```
 #### Set Progress
- This attribute used to set the progress value
+ This attribute is used to set the progress value
  its default value is 0
 ```xml
  app:progress="57"